Make faster SNF admission decisions without skipping the review.

 Two role-based scores

-Referral Fit stays clinical-safe for all roles.
+Referral Fit stays financial-free for all roles.
 Margin Score is administrator-only planning context and remains an estimate, so admissions, clinical, and finance can review together.

 Minutes, not the whole day